 When you're being chased, what this tells you is that you're trying to evade conflict, but that deep down you know it's likely something you have to face.
 The key is to face it on your own terms and to give some serious thought to the main points you want to make to the other person.

 The classic nudity dream involves suddenly finding yourself naked in front of your old high school class, or during a work presentation.
-This is a nightmare that can sound funny in the abstract, but that when experienced is very humiliating and degrading.
-The message from these sorts of dreams is that you're afraid of being judged (whether by one person or more broadly).
+This is a nightmare that can sound funny in the abstract, but when experienced, is very humiliating and degrading.
+The message from these sorts of dreams is that you're afraid of being judged (whether by one person or more broadly) and you just want to stop worrying about what others think.

 And if you have this nightmare on a regular basis, it could be that fear of judgment is actually holding you back.